unsecretised/Learn-rust/src/chapter_01.md

 you can simply click the unhide button that appears when you hover over the code snippet

----

-Hello world is the first program that most programming languages teach beginners.
+> Hello world is the first program that most programming languages teach beginners.
 Many tutorials will teach you how to "print" Hello, World! to the terminal / console as the first project

-Below is the rust version

 ---
-In rust, everything starts with a main function.
+In rust, everything starts with a main function (annotated with `fn`).
+> Ignore what a function is for now.
+Just imagine a function as a container with things inside it.
+  We will cover functions more in Chapter 4

 This main function is the entry point of the program.